The following are the systems that Robocorp tests on. Other operating systems might also work, but we cannot guarantee that.

 Minimum system requirements

-Minimum system requirements are always subjective because even a slow system can edit and execute a robot.
+Minimum system requirements are always subjective because even a low-end system can edit and execute robots.

-The automation robot's content affects the system requirements more than the tooling as legacy applications can demand a lot of local resources, and browsers tend to eat up all the memory you throw at them.
+The automation robot's content affects the system requirements more than the tooling, as legacy applications can demand a lot of local resources, and browsers tend to utilize as much memory as is available.

 - At least two CPUs

-- For development work, 8GB memory is heavily recommended.
+- For development work, 16GB of memory is recommended.

-- At least 20GB of free disk space:
+- At least 40GB of free disk space:

 - Environment cache uses a lot of disk space.

-For reference: We could achieve the target goal on a virtual machine on AWS Lightsail with the following instance:
+For reference: Simple browser-based automations can be run on a AWS Lightsail virtual machine with the following instance: